-- Stand upright with your feet hip-width apart. - Engage the abdominal region and in a controlled manner, sit back as if you are sitting into a chair. - At the same time, your head and chest will come forwards to maintain your balance, aim to keep your back straight. - Go down as far as you feel comfortable or until your thighs are parallel with the floor. - Come back up to standing and repeat. - Aim to take 5 seconds on the way down and 1 second on the return to standing. - If able to perform 15 repetitions comfortably then add resistance through a rucksack or weights (5-10kg).
+- Stand upright with your feet hip-width apart (if available raise your heels off the floor by standing on a book or rolled up towel). - Engage the abdominal region and in a controlled manner, sit back as if you are sitting into a chair. - At the same time, your head and chest will come forwards to maintain your balance, aim to keep your back straight. - Go down as far as you feel comfortable or until your thighs are parallel with the floor. - Come back up to standing and repeat. - Aim to take 5 seconds on the way down and 1 second on the return to standing. - If able to perform 15 repetitions comfortably then add resistance through a rucksack or weights (5-10kg).